hubenschmidt/cra-express-travis-ci/README.md

 # cra-express-travis-ci

 ## Description
-React application + RESTful API with NodeJS, Express, PostgreSQL, Sequelize, Travis CI, Mocha.
+React application + RESTful API with NodeJS, Express, PostgreSQL, Sequelize, Mocha, Travis CI, Coveralls.

 ## How to run the application: